lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 and then upload them to your datasource or save them directly to your datasource.

 As an example, the following script takes an object detection `COCO predictions file <https://cocodataset.org/#format-results>`_.
-It needs the path to the predictions file and the output directory where the `.lightly` folder should be created as input.
+It needs the path to the predictions file and the lightly directory where the `.lightly` folder should be created as input.
 Don't forget to change these 2 parameters at the top of the script.